naivedya2006/qwen2.5-vl-3b-Dataset-Trainer-IIT-KGP/README.md

 # 🚦 Qwen2.5-VL Fine-Tuning Framework for Pedestrian Crossing Severity

 A production-ready, highly optimized Python framework for fine-tuning **Qwen2.5-VL (3B and 7B)** Vision-Language Models.
-This repository is specifically tailored for multimodal severity prediction of pedestrian crossings, utilizing LoRA/QLoRA for consumer-hardware compatibility (e.g., RTX 4070 12GB on Windows).
+This repository is specifically made for multimodal severity prediction of pedestrian crossings, utilizing LoRA/QLoRA for consumer-hardware compatibility (e.g., RTX 4070 12GB on Windows).

-Built with Hugging Face `transformers`, `peft`, `accelerate`, and `bitsandbytes`.
+BuILT with Hugging Face `transformers`, `peft`, `accelerate`, and `bitsandbytes`. and BuILT For IIT-KGP

 ---